SELab-2/Dr-Trottoir-4/readme/authentication.md

 When you surf to http://localhost:2002/users, you shouldn't be able to see all the users (401 Unauthorized).
 Now we'll create a user.

+Before we can test the 'production' workflow, you should adapt the code temporarily and set `DEBUG = False`.
+This is needed because e-mail verification is set `'optional'` in development and only in production it is set to `'mandatory'`.

 - Get a temporary e-mail box on this website: https://temp-mail.org/
 - Use this e-mail on the following page: http://localhost:2002/user/signup
     - You don't need to add a username, since we don't use that.